StopTheDesert x FAB L’Style Vienna Gathering Calls for Global Action Against Desertification

 What began as a small initiative has now grown into a global volunteer movement.
 “Today we have volunteers from 27 countries,” Elias said.
 “Many of them are professionals from respected universities and institutions who want to dedicate their expertise to this work.”

-Several volunteers travelled from Sweden, England, and Poland to attend the Vienna event, paying their own travel expenses to participate.
+Several volunteers travelled from Germany, Sweden, England, Denmark, and Poland to attend the Vienna event, paying their own travel expenses to participate.

 The Human Cost of Land Degradation